markjerz/markjerz.github.io/_posts/2020-10-14-change-tracking.md

 ## Dashing

-(Dashing)[https://github.com/Polylytics/dashing] is an ORM mostly written by me.
+[Dashing](https://github.com/Polylytics/dashing) is an ORM mostly written at my company, [Abstract Leap](https://www.abstractleap.com).
 In order to achieve change tracking in entities we take a drastically different approach.
 At compile time, just after the assembly is created, we modify the IL code of each domain class so that change tracking simply becomes part of the property setter.

 In practice, you write the following code: